 Inflation Risk.
-Inflation risk is the risk that the purchasing power of assets or income from investment will be worth less in the future as inflation decreases the value of money.
+Inflation risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the value of money.
 As inflation increases, the real value of the Common Shares and distributions thereon can decline.
-In addition, during any periods of rising inflation, dividend rates of preferred shares of the Fund would likely increase, which would tend further to reduce returns to Common Shareholders.